 The Investment Manager integrates sustainability risks and opportunities into its research, analysis and investment decision-making processes.
 As part of its investment policy, the Sub-Fund's investments are made in accordance with pre-determined sector exclusion/limitation criteria.
-More especifically, this financial product applied during the reference period the investment manager's exclusion policy for SRI products including the norm-based analysis to achieve the E/S characteristics.
 As a rule, the Sub-Fund opposes and, therefore limits investment in companies whose main activity involves the manufacture of controversial weapons, thermal coal, tobacco, adult content, gambling, GMO's and alcohol.
 The investment manager is implementing screening criteria to monitor holdings for compliance with the investment manager's exclusionary screening.